theo-gk/menu-caching/README.txt

 = Full features list =
-- Caches all WordPress menus to improve page loading time.
+- Caches all classic WordPress menus to improve page loading time.
 - Enable/disable caching per menu.
 - Clear all menu cache with a button on the settings page.
 - Every time you edit a menu, its cache is automatically purged.